zirco-lang/design/spec.md

 For example, a declaration is a statement, while a function call is an expression.

-All expressions and statements at the "top level" of the current block not inside of an expression MUST end in a semicolon.
-Below is an example of when a semicolon is required:
+All expressions and statements that are within a block but not within another expression MUST be terminated by a semicolon (`;`).

 ```
 io::println(